SoftwareAG/sagdevops-templates/templates/sag-apama-correlator/README.md

 ## Running as a composite template

-Provisions an instance of an Apama correlator called 'default', with all the latest fixes.

 When importing the composite template to Command Central, you will have to attach the simple 'HelloWorld' application.
 Encapsulate the `template.yaml` and `HelloWorld.zip` into a single Zip file and import that using the `sagcc`